FPGA-Based Neural Network Accelerators for Space Applications: A Survey: Background

 Two primary methodologies exist for designing systems on FPGAs.
 The first involves using hardware description languages (HDLs), such as VHDL, Verilog, or Chisel, to manually detail designs at the Register Transfer Level (RTL).
-This approach offers precise control over design descriptions but is accompanied by a steep learning curve.
-Alternatively, logic can be described using abstract programming languages like C/C++ to define functionality.
-This method employs High-Level Synthesis (HLS) tools, such as Vitis HLS~\footnote{https://www.amd.com/en/products/software/adaptive-socs-and-fpgas/vitis/vitis-hls.html} or Intel OpenCL~\cite{czajkowski2012opencl}, which transform abstract C code into RTL.
-Although HLS tools present a less daunting learning curve, they provide reduced control over the generated hardware due to many decisions being delegated to the HLS compiler.
-Recently, HLS tools targeting NNs have emerged, enabling NN descriptions in frameworks such as PyTorch or ONNX and their subsequent synthesis into hardware.
-An example of this type of tool is FINN~\cite{umurogluFINNFrameworkFast2017}.
+This approach offers precise control over design descriptions but comes with a steep learning curve.
+Alternatively, systems can be described in abstract programming languages like C/C++ to define functionality.
+This method employs High-Level Synthesis (HLS) tools, such as Vitis HLS~\footnote{\url{https://www.amd.com/en/products/software/adaptive-socs-and-fpgas/vitis/vitis-hls.html}} or Intel OpenCL~\cite{czajkowski2012opencl}, which transform abstract C code into RTL.
+Although HLS tools offer a less daunting learning curve, they provide reduced control over the generated hardware because many decisions are delegated to the HLS compiler.
+Recently, HLS tools targeting NNs have emerged, for example, FINN~\cite{umurogluFINNFrameworkFast2017} and HLS4ML~\cite{hls4ml}.
+These tools convert NN models into RTL.